Updated: Jan 30

 Kathy was so kind to me, I was afraid that bringing his memory up would be painful for her and their family.
 But instead, she loved telling me about him.
-Grady was from Big Spring, studied engineering at Texas Tech, and spent his entire career working as an estimator and project manager for steel manufacturers.
-In fact, he served as a project manager for the construction of Grande Stadium.
-He was working for Beck Steel when he died.
+Grady was from Big Spring, Texas, studied engineering at Texas Tech, and spent his entire career working as an estimator and project manager for steel manufacturers.

 Kathy told me that Grady was a tough man, but fair, and while his competitors disliked him, “his customers loved him!”

 Kathy and Grady met in July of 1992 “on a date that neither of us wanted,” and she fell in love with him instantly.
 She said Grady was a devout Christian, a quiet, gentle man.
 He was tall and even-tempered and he adored their daughter and grandchildren.